Welcome In Jerusalem Events Sightseeing About Jerusalem Shopping Travel Info About This Site

 Ktav Ivri Hebrew Alphabet Chart

-Here is an example of Ktav Ivri on coins from the era of the Bar Kochba revolt.
-The side with the trumpets reads: "To the freedom of Jerusalem" while the reverse, with the lyre, reads "Year two to the freedom of Israel."
+Thus, on these Bar Kochba coins, the side with the trumpets reads: "To the freedom of Jerusalem" while the reverse, with the lyre, reads "Year two to the freedom of Israel."